 Similar to my obsession over those little quartz rocks, there’s something about a lucite curtain rod that captivates me.

 A DIY lucite rod tutorial is nothing new, I actually followed Driven By Decor’s super helpful tutorial but I switched things up slightly to save $ on hardware.

 - First I measured my long-ass window area that extends to Narnia, which was ~108″.
 I knew I wanted an overhang of about ~6″ – 8″ on either side, so some of the lucite rod and end cap could extend past the bracket, and therefore I would need a ~120″ rod.

-- I used this form on Nationwide Plastics to order the rod.
-It’s very straightforward, which is great if you have no patience and become easily frustrated like me.
+- Since I needed a custom size, I used this form on CURBELL Plastics (previously known as Nationwide Plastics) to order the rod.
+If you don’t need a custom size, you can use this form.
 I personally wanted a thicker rod because of our long window + heavy drapes, so I opted for a 1.5″ thick cellcast acrylic rod.
 The longest rod they offer is 96″ so I planned to join two 60″ pieces together (that are cut from 96″ rods).
-Bonus – this place cuts them for free.
+This place cuts the rods for free.

 - **NOTE – they will send you the excess cuts from the rod(s) you purchased.
 I wish I had known that, because I could have saved a few inches on this living room rod and utilized those extra few inches for the dining room window.

 - I did not want the rod polished on both ends because I knew I was using end caps, and that saved me $15.
 I also did not choose the male/female connector option, which also saved me a few extra bucks